Rona (store): History

 In 2002, Rona closed a public offering consisting of a total offering of $150.1 million in common shares.
 Rona's common shares are traded on the Toronto Stock Exchange under the symbol "RON".
 In 2003, Rona acquired Réno-Dépôt Inc. from British Kingfisher plc, including The Building Box stores.
 Rona also opened its third large distribution centre in Calgary, Alberta.
 In 2004, Rona acquired Totem Building Supplies Limited, an Alberta company.
 Rona also joined the Air Miles Award Program the same year, allowing customers to gain Air Miles points while shopping at the store.
 Two TV shows sponsored by RONA, Rona Dream Home and Ma Maison Rona were released in 2004.

 In 2006, Rona acquired Stephens Home Centre/Castle Inc, a company based in Sydney, Nova Scotia.
 Rona also acquired a majority (51%) stake in Matériaux Coupal Inc as well as Curtis Lumber Building Supplies and Chester Dawe Limited, a company based in St. John's, Newfoundland and Labrador.
 In 2007, Rona acquired Dick's Lumber, a company based in Burnaby, British Columbia.
 In 2007, Rona acquired Noble Trade, a company based in Concord, Ontario.
 In 2009, My Rona Home first aired.
 In 2010, Rona acquired Pierceys, a company based in Nova Scotia, Plomberie Payette & Perreault, a company based in Boucherville, Quebec, Moffatt & Powell, a company based in London, Ontario, Don Park Canada, and TruServ.

 In 2012, the U.S. hardware store chain Lowe's attempted to buy Rona; however, the deal was met with objections from Rona shareholders (particularly the Caisse de dépôt et placement du Québec) and franchisees, and was eventually called off.
 On February 3, 2016, Rona announced that it had accepted an offer to be acquired by Lowe's for CDN$3.2 billion, pending regulatory and shareholder approval.
 Post-merger, Lowe's plans to maintain Rona's retail banners, and "continue to employ the vast majority of its current employees and maintain key executives from Rona's strong leadership team".
 Lowe's Canada will be operated from Rona's headquarters in Boucherville, but remain under the leadership of its current CEO Sylvain Prud'homme.
 The purchase was closed in May 2016.
 In December 2016, Lowe's announced that it planned to convert selected Rona-branded stores to the Lowe's brand.

 In 2019, acting upon a public complaint, Advertising Standards Canada ruled that Rona's continued display of signage such as "Truly Canadian" and "Proudly Canadian" on storefronts following the sale to the American-based Lowe's was misleading.
 Rona subsequently removed the signage.

-In November 2022, Lowe's agreed to sell its Canadian operations to the American private equity firm Sycamore Partners, which also operates, among other properties, Staples Canada.
-Lowe's Canada has indicated that, subsequent to the sale, the remaining Lowe's stores in Canada – some of which had been previously rebranded from Rona to Lowe's – will be eventually renamed Rona.
+In November 2022, Lowe's agreed to sell its Canadian operations (including the Lowe's-branded stores) to the American private equity firm Sycamore Partners, which also operates, among other properties, Staples Canada.
+Following the sale, Rona planned to convert the Lowe's-branded stores to the Rona brand.
 The sale was completed on February 3, 2023.
+Rona announced in May 2024 that it would also convert Réno-Dépôt locations to the Rona+ banner.